What's involved in the assessment and approval process

 We should check if they need any help filling in their self-assessment, for example they may need an interpreter.

 The self-assessment has two sections that must be completed.
-We should give them a copy of the Caregiver Handbook that’s needed to complete section 2.
+We should give them a copy of the caregiver kete that’s needed to complete section 2.

 6 Analysing the assessment information